Microsoft Outlook: Replace quick compose pop-up with inline appointment creation in new Outlook for Windows and web

 When this will happen:

-Targeted Release: We will begin rolling out early October 2025 (previously early April) and expect to complete by late October 2025 (previously late April).
+Targeted Release: We will begin rolling out early October 2025 (previously early April) and expect to complete by end of February 2026 (previously late October 2025).

-General Availability (Worldwide): We will begin rolling out early November 2025 (previously early May) and expect to complete by late November 2025 (previously late August).
+General Availability (Worldwide): We will begin rolling out early November 2025 (previously early May) and expect to complete by end of March 2026 (previously late November 2025).

 How this will affect your organization: